teamscode/teamscode-website/content/contests/summer-2022/rules.md

 <br>

-* $4500+ in Amazon gift cards, raffle prizes, and Wolfram|Alpha Notebook Edition.
+* $4000+ awards in Amazon gift cards and Wolfram|Alpha Notebook Edition will be given to high-performing teams.
+All contest participants receive free Replit Hacker Plan and Interview Cake access.
+See below for details.
 * The top 5 scoring teams from the advanced division, top 4 from the intermediate division, and top 4 from the novice division will win amazon gift cards as well as a Wolfram|Alpha Notebook Edition.
 The exact amounts each team member will win is listed here:
   <br>**Advanced**
   * 1st: $50 each